ReKon64/PEAS-Parsers/README.md

 There will be no colours tho.

 ### 4. Regex
-This project uses a pretty strict regex in mostly exclusion based logic, which means any deviation will be output.
+This project uses a pretty strict regex in mostly exclusion based logic, which means any deviation will printed.
+Same for match functions.

 If you see something regularly, just add it yourself or post an issue.